paduagroup/pol_openmm/build-openmm.md

 ### OpenMM 7.6.0

-When installed with `conda`, OpenMM 7.6.0 comes compiled with the CUDA 11 toolkit, so it will not be properly configured for the PSMN.
-It may run but some functionalities will not work.
-OpenMM is distributed in versions compatible with older CUDA toolkits:
+When installed with `conda`, OpenMM 7.6.0 comes compiled with the CUDA 11 toolkit  (so it may not be properly configured for all hardware setups, namely the one on the PSMN).
+The code may run but some functionalities will not work.
+Luckily, OpenMM is distributed in versions compatible with older versions of CUDA:

     conda install -c conda-forge openmm cudatoolkit=9.2

 This would be the simplest and recommended way to install OpenMM.

-For more control, OpenMM can be compiled from source, which should be straightforward (instructions below).
+For more control, OpenMM can be compiled from source (instructions below).

 ### Test the installation